Setareh Law

 Being involved in a car accident can be a stressful experience on any given day.
-There is an added level of stress and anxiety when you are involved in a car crash while driving a car that is not yours.
+There is an added level of stress and anxiety when you are involved in a California rental car accident while driving a car that is not yours.
 You may not know what steps to take when the car does not belong to you.
 In some cases, the person who lent you the car may not be its owner because the car belongs to a rental company.

 If you are involved in a car accident while driving someone else’s rental car, the first step is to determine what insurance covers the accident.
 The person who rented the car is required to have insurance under California law.
 Identifying the applicable insurance policy helps determine coverage and liability after the accident.
 The best way to ensure that you are protected while filing a claim is to consult with an experienced California car accident lawyer.